• Skip to primary navigation

 No matter what you call them, these are a delicious alternative to classic stuffing baked in a casserole dish.
 Roll the stuffing into balls and bake or air fry them until they are golden and crisp on the outside.
 You can serve them as you would regular stuffing, for breaking apart and scooping up with mashed potatoes, turkey, and cranberry sauce.
 OR, try enjoying them like you would dinner rolls.
 Break them apart and spread them with softened butter.

-I shared a clip of those tender centers in this short video on Instagram.
+I shared a clip of those tender centers in this short video on Instagram

-sauteeing aromatics in a skillet
+sauteeing aromatics in a cast iron skillet

 How to Make Stuffing Balls